 “S’embrasser Sous le Gui” or “Le baiser sous le gui”

-That is until the end of 2017 New Years festivities.
-So double check just in case.
+That is until the end of the 2017 New Year’s festivities.
+So, double-check, just in case.

 6- The Champs-Elysées